 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
-If you use one of these and buy something we make a little bit of money.
+If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 What Is a Flash Bracket?

-As the flash unit and camera are not connected in this method, you will need an extra accessory to complete the setup.
+As the flash unit and camera are not connected in this method, you need an extra accessory to complete the setup.
 This could be a dedicated TTL cord, sync cable or wireless radio transmitter.

 When to Use a Flash Bracket?

 As mentioned, without a flash bracket, a flash unit stays static on top of your camera.
 But it’s best to change the orientation of the flash to keep it consistent between horizontal and vertical images.

 For instance, shooting in portrait orientation might give you a sideways shadow.
 But some speedlights don’t rotate 90° to compensate.
 So, a flash bracket comes in handy to more easily change the angle of your flash.